Business Improvement Techniques

 - Candidates must be over the age of 16.

-- Where candidates wishing to undertake the course have been employed for more than 12 months, they are only eligible if they are moved to a new job role and evidence can be provided by the employer to support this.
+- Candidates wishing to undertake the course that have been employed for more than 12 months are only eligible if they have recently moved to a new job role and this can be evidenced.

 - Candidates must not be in any other education or training.